 As a former national park ranger, outdoor instructor, and museum educator, I have over 30 years of speaking experience.
 I have given talks to elementary school children, Elderhostel participants, and teachers.
 I have given presentations while canoeing in canyon country, walking through downtown Boston, and in formal classroom settings.

-Below you is a list of upcoming walks and talks, as well as descriptions of some of the walks and talks I have developed.
-I hope they encourage people to look more carefully at the natural world around them and to reconsider places they may have taken for granted.
+Below is a list of upcoming walks and talks, as well as descriptions of some of the walks and talks I have developed.
+I hope they encourage people to look more carefully at the natural and cultural world around them and to reconsider places they may have taken for granted.

 Upcoming Walks and Talks

-- March 21, 2018 – Women’s University of Club of Seattle – I will speaking about Seattle Walks.
+- March 13, 2020 – University Rotary Club – I will be speaking about the ship canal.

 - Downtown Rock Hound – Most people do not think of looking for geology from the sidewalks of Seattle, but for the intrepid geologist any good rock can tell a fascinating story.
 All one has to do is look at building stone in downtown Seattle to find a range of rocks equal to any assembled by plate tectonics.
 Furthermore, building stones provide the foundation for constructing stories about cultural as well as natural history.
 On this 1.5-mile long walk, we will explore stone ranging from 3.5-billion years old to 120,000 years old, fossils as large as a cinnamon roll, and rock used by the Romans to build the Colosseum.
 We will discuss history, geology, and architecture to give you a new way to appreciate the urban wilds of Seattle.